 Toni’s De Napoli – Family Style Italian servicing huge portions of fantastic Red Sauce Italian Pasta.
 Spaghetti Meatballs, Seafood Linguine, and amazing Ravioli are all served Family Style on giant plates.
 The whole vie is New York Italian with a distinct whiff of Mafia Boss in the Corner booth.
 It’s a great Vibe and fantastic food!

-Aside from the restaurants, there are many quick it options, with various food trucks and takeaways lining the street.
-NYC Pizza by the Slice at Ray’s Pizza, New York Hotdogs, Hot Nuts and Pretzels, and many other varieties of Street food is all on offer.
+Aside from the restaurants, there are many quick eat options, with various food trucks and takeaways lining the street.
+NYC Pizza by the Slice at Ray’s Pizza, New York Hotdogs, Hot Nuts and Pretzels, and many other varieties of Street food are all on offer.